IChekan/ShimConfig/readme.md

 - 1.0.4:
 dfsInstallDir property added, can be used to modify /opt/pentaho/mapreduce in plugin.properties file.
 RestClient was modified to ignore ssl sertificate for basic auth.
+- 1.0.5:
+Small issue with missing "/" in "/opt/pentaho/mapreduce" was fixed